tomseely/tomseely.github.io/docs/index.md

 ### Importing GobblerConnect Events

 GobblerConnect is the student hub for a variety of organizations and events happening on campus.
-It is equally as important to track when and where these events are all in one place, especially if there are conflicts.
-This can be resolved through importing these events into Outlook.
+Being able to track when and where these events take place all in one place is very beneficial to event managers and attendees alike, especially if different events have conflicting times.
+Importing events into Outlook makes managing scheduling issues a lot easier and less error-prone.

 1. Find the GobblerConnect event you want to be in your Outlook calendar.
 2. Click the **iCal/Outlook** link below the Date and Time tab of the event.